Plus-Size Model Hunter McGrady Starts New Hashtag Campaign To Prove All Bodies Are ‘Worthy’

 The 23-year-old model also explained she was leaving the tag open-ended so her fans could fill in the blanks with what they believe they’re worthy of.

-“…I am leaving it open ended as that can be filled in with so many incredible words.
-We are #AllWorthy of feeling sexy in our skin. #AllWorthy of being loved #AllWorthy of being powerful #AllWorthy of having a voice…”
+“I am leaving it open ended as that can be filled in with so many incredible words.
+We are #AllWorthy of feeling sexy in our skin. #AllWorthy of being loved #AllWorthy of being powerful #AllWorthy of having a voice.”

 My body is WORTHY.
 YOU are worthy.
 We are ALL worthy.
 I've started a new hashtag #AllWorthy and I am leaving it open ended as that can be filled in with so many incredible words.
 We are #AllWorthy of feeling sexy in our skin. #AllWorthy of being loved #AllWorthy of being powerful #AllWorthy of having a voice tag your photos with #AllWorthy and fill in the blank, I want to see all you beautiful, worthy, dynamite people